 After breast augmentation, many women find it difficult to sleep, especially if they’re used to sleeping on their stomachs.
 Discomfort, getting used to a new position, worrying about injuring themselves can all play a role in getting the rest you need to heal.
-However, getting good sleep after surgery is incredibly important so Dr. Ortiz, a leading plastic surgeon in Raleigh, is sharing some tips on how to sleep after breast augmentation.
+However, getting good sleep after surgery is incredibly important so Dr. Ortiz, a leading board-certified plastic surgeon, is sharing some tips on how to sleep after breast augmentation.

 Why Sleep Is Necessary After Breast Augmentation

 First, let’s look at why it’s necessary for you to get the sleep you need after you recover from breast augmentation or any surgery.
 After all, you may think that since you’re going to be resting, avoiding strenuous activity, and taking it easy, that should be enough, right?
 While resting is also necessary, it’s not quite the same as getting deep sleep.

 When you go to sleep, your body goes into a state of healing, repairing injured tissues, and allowing your body time to rejuvenate.
 Blood flow increases to the tissues, bringing oxygen and nutrients to damaged areas in order to stimulate healing.
 This is also the time when growth hormones that stimulate tissue repair and prolactin that regulates inflammation are released.
 After breast augmentation, getting plenty of rest will also help reduce pain and help you avoid post-operation blues.

 Preparing for a Good Night’s Sleep After Getting Breast Implants